boubou77c/BouCrypt/README.md

 - Enter the file name if it is in the same directory as the program.

-- If it is not, the program will search for the file throughout your computer."
+- If it is not, the program will search for the file throughout your computer. (it searches in C://)

 ## Screenshot
 Menu :